 Why am I doing this?
-I recently found my Home Economics book again from junior high school.
+I recently unearthed my home economics cookbook from junior high school.
 Now I took this class more years ago than I care to admit, but this was one of the ways I learned how to cook.
-You see when I was in junior high while you weren’t mandated to take home economics you could take it.
-So I did.
-For years I have wanted to cook my way through this cookbook, and that’s what I am doing.
+You see, when I was in junior high, while you weren’t mandated to take home economics, you could choose to take it, so I did.
+For years I have wanted to cook my way through this recipe book, and that’s what I am going to do.
 I thought I would take you along with me on this journey.

-I will start with How to make oatmeal from scratch.
-Did you know there was a time when oatmeal didn’t need to be prepared from a microwave?
-Granted we all have benefited from tucking a few of these in our desk while at work, and keeping a few of them around the house for when we just don’t have time to cook.
-You can make this more inexpensively from scratch, and it tastes, yes you guessed it, better when you make it fresh.
+I will start with How to Make Oatmeal from Scratch.
+Did you know there was a time when you couldn’t prepare oatmeal in a microwave?
+Granted, we’ve all benefited from tucking a few packages of oatmeal away in our desks while at work, and keeping a few around the house for when we just don’t have time to cook.
+However, you can make oatmeal more inexpensively from scratch, and it tastes, yes, you guessed it, better when you make it fresh!

 You could also top this oatmeal with maple syrup, butter, a little bit of milk, or other types of fruit and nuts.
 I have a co-worker that swears by a little curry powder.
 Whatever you do, you can make it your own.

-Looking for more great breakfast recipe ideas?
+Looking for more great breakfast oatmeal recipe ideas?
 Check out these recipes

 Make Oatmeal from Scratch

 - 1/2 teaspoon salt

 - 1 cup oatmeal quick or old fashioned